ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 * To finish it up I'll demonstrate how to use it in a cloud native serverless product with `AWS SAM` and `AWS Lambda`. ([Jump to section](#serverless-on-aws-openapi-api-gateway-lambda-and-sam))
 * Wrapping it up with a conclusion.

+> An API or Application Programming Interface is a way of exposing your company's digital services.

+It is the layer through which your services communicate with other services.

 # API first development - Why, how and what
 > Great communication is key to great software engineering.